 Boris Kostadinov is an independent art critic and curator - lives and works in an international context between Vienna and Sofia.
 This year Kostadinov won the ICI open call (in partnership with works.io) for a curatorial residency in Budapest.
-His research in Hungary led to a international exhibition project that currently is looking for participants via another open call by ICI. <br>We ask Kostadinov to give us some deeper insights into his curatorial practice but also about general criteria when it comes to professional reviewing of artist portfolios.
+His research in Hungary led to a international exhibition project that currently is looking for participants via another open call by ICI.

 Using Works.io keeps my portfolio updated and organized, and saves me a lot of time.